xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add scheduling resources.md

 **Note:**

--   Currently only East China 2 support odps\_sql/odps\_MR/Shell/ synchronization tasks by using costum sheduling resources.
-In other regions only syschronization task support costum sheduling resources.
+-   Sheduling resources added in Data Integration can only used for data integration.
 -   Admin permission is required to customize some files running on a resource group, for example, calling shell files, SQL on custom ECS in a shell script task that you write yourself documents, etc.

-## An ECS instance must be used to import commands. {#section_rp5_qp5_q2b .section}
+## Purchase the ECS cloud server {#section_rp5_qp5_q2b .section}

 Purchase the ECS cloud server.

 **Note:**

--   centos6、centos7 or aliyunos is recommended.
+-   centos6、centos7 or AliyunOD is recommended.
 -   If the added ECS instance needs to run MaxCompute or synchronization tasks, verify whether the current Python version of the ECS instance is 2.6 or 2.7 \(The Python version of CentOS 5 is 2.4 while those of other operating systems are later than 2.6\).
 -   Ensure that the ECS instance has a public IP address.
 -   The configuration of the ECS is recommended for the 8-core 16g.